swiss-territorial-data-lab/proj-dqry/README.md

 1. **Training and evaluation**: enables the detection model to be trained and evaluated using a customised dataset reviewed by domain experts and constituting the ground truth.
 The detector is first trained on the [_SWISSIMAGE 10 cm_](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html) mosaic of 2020, using manually vectorized MES of the [swissTLM3D](https://www.swisstopo.admin.ch/fr/geodata/landscape/tlm3d.html) product.
 2. **Detection**: permits the inference detection of MES in a given set of images ([_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html)) using the previously trained model.
-3. **Detection tracking**: identifies and tracks MES evolution over time.
+3. **Detections tracking**: identifies and tracks MES evolution over time.

 <p align="center">
 <img src="./images/dqry_workflow_graph.png?raw=true" width="100%">